posse

 Did you know?

-Posse started out as a technical term in law, part of the term "posse comitatus," which in Medieval Latin meant power or authority of the county.
-As such, it referred to a group of citizens summoned by a sheriff to preserve the public peace as allowed for by law.
-"Preserving the public peace" so often meant hunting down a supposed criminal that "posse" eventually came to mean any group organized to make a search or embark on a mission.
+Posse started out in English as part of a term from common law, posse comitatus, which in Medieval Latin translates as “power or authority of the county.”
+Posse comitatus referred to a group of citizens summoned by a reeve (a medieval official) or sheriff to preserve the public peace as allowed for by law.
+“Preserving the public peace” so often meant hunting down a supposed criminal that posse eventually came to refer to any group organized to make a search or embark on a mission, and today one may read about posses organized for search and rescue efforts.
 In even broader use it can refer to any group, period.
-Sometimes nowadays that group is a gang or a rock band but it can as easily be any group - of politicians, models, architects, tourists, children, or what have you - acting in concert.
+Sometimes nowadays that group is a gang or a rock band but it can as easily be any group—of politicians, models, architects, tourists, children, or what have you—acting together for some shared purpose.

 The sheriff and his posse rode out to look for the bandits.
 I went to the game with my posse.